-Video testimonials for each victim were read by a family member or friend and broadcast on a large screen behind the podium.
+A video testimonial for each victim were read by a relative or friend and broadcast on a large screen behind the podium.

 "'Daddy loves you and he'll be right back,'" Bridges recalled her husband telling the boy.
 "And he didn't come back."

 As the name of each victim was read aloud, a bell rang, echoing through the vast arena, where a dozen coffins - most covered with U.S. flags, and a couple covered with Texas flags - were lined up in front of the stage.

 Obama and his wife, Michelle, both wiped tears from their eyes as bagpipers played "Amazing Grace" and the song filled the arena.

 The April 15 Boston Marathon bombings and the search for the suspects last week often overshadowed the Texas tragedy in the national news media.